 - 1. The actual salary forms the basis for salary-related terms of employment, such as flexible terms of employment, holiday pay, end-of-year bonus and the anniversary bonus. - 2.
-Terms of employment related to working hours, such as statutory leave and the maximum hours of leave available for purchasing, are determined on the basis of the actual working hours of 32 hours per week.

-- 3. Monetary allowances and time off in lieu, such as the standby and emergency repair service allowance and the shift work allowance, are granted on the basis of an 80% employment contract or the schedule. - 4.
-As from the date of participation in this scheme, all leave entitlements and entitlements to the flexible terms of employment are recalculated in proportion to the remaining number of months in the calendar year.
+Terms of employment related to working hours, such as statutory leave and the maximum hours of leave available for purchasing, are determined on the basis of the actual working hours per week. - 3.
+Monetary allowances and time off in lieu, such as the standby duty allowance and the shift work allowance, are granted on the basis of the actual working hours or the schedule. - 4.
+As from the date of participation in this policy, all leave entitlements and entitlements to the flexible terms of employment are recalculated in proportion to the remaining number of months in the calendar year.